wfearn/classtm/README.md

 You will also need to compile the code in `classtm/ldac`.

+You will also need to compile the code in `classtm/simplex`.

 Finally, you will need to download SVMLight from http://download.joachims.org/svm_light/current/svm_light.tar.gz, extract the contents of the tarball in the `classtm/svm_light` directory, and compile the